itd/OpenIniTerm/README.rst

 3. git clone https://github.com/itd/OpenIniTerm.git OpenInIterm.app
 4. open .
 5. Drag the OpenInIterm icon to the top of the Finder window.
-   Then click the new icon.
+6. Click the icon to open a new iTerm window to the current Finder window path.
+7. Shift-click to open it in an iTerm tab.
-6. Enjoy!
+8. Enjoy!

 Watch a video at:
   http://www.youtube.com/watch?v=1mkDYW2nsCc